 The Board plays a crucial role in guiding and overseeing how the management serves the interests of stakeholders.
-This is reflected in the to maintain an effective, informed and independent Board.
+This is reflected in the Bank's governance practices, under which it strives The brief profile of directors is available on Bank's website to maintain an effective, informed and independent Board.
 The Bank continuously reviews its governance practices and benchmarks itself to best practices in the industry.